This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 1. Using Toothpaste

-Squeeze a small amount of toothpaste on a towel or a cotton napkin then rub it on the metal slowly to remove tarnish and shine it.
+Squeeze a small amount of toothpaste on a towel or a cotton napkin then rub it on the metal slowly to remove tarnish.

 Leave it for 5 to 10 mins and rinse it with cold water.